ocaml/v2.ocaml.org/site/learn/tutorials/building_and_publishing.md

 git push origin 0.2
 ```

-And run `opam-publish` again to make a PR for version 0.2 of our library.
+And run `opam publish` again to make a PR for version 0.2 of our library.